Posted on 28 October 2020, updated on 6 December 2023.

 DevOps has become a very common word.
 However, this practice is not widespread in every company.
 There are many DevOps resources available for everyone, no matter your technical level or formation.

 What is the advantage of having many resources?
 You can find the support you like the most.
 The disadvantage?
-It is hard to choose from them or to know which one is the most adapted to you.
+It is hard to choose from them or to know which one is the most adapted for you.

 It is useless to sell the Internet merits, you can find absolutely everything on it.
 No matter your skills or knowledge about DevOps, you can find what you want.
 There is certainly, at least, one resource for you!
 And don’t worry, there are also many books to read!